Ankit2004tiwari/Cyber-Sec/README.md

-# 🔐 CyberSec AI – Advanced Cybersecurity Web App
+# 🔐 NexoraSec AI – Advanced Cybersecurity Web App

-Welcome to **CyberSec AI**, a modern, AI-enhanced cybersecurity dashboard that integrates cutting-edge threat detection, secure vault management, breach monitoring, and more.
+Welcome to **NexoraSec AI**, a modern, AI-enhanced cybersecurity dashboard that integrates cutting-edge threat detection, secure vault management, breach monitoring, and more.
 Built using **Next.js**, **MySQL**, **Tailwind CSS**, and integrated with **Hugging Face AI models**, this platform offers a powerful blend of functionality, aesthetics, and performance.

 ---